statsmith/lebanon_ctc/README.md

 # Objective

+The objective of this app is to give community leaders the ability to interact with and explore the PA Youth Survey

 # Background

+Lebanon County ...

 # TODO

-These would serve nicely as a summer intern project
+This app would serve nicely as a starting point for a student project

 * Clean up special characters (UTF-8)
 * Clean up code - it's messy; streamline, simplify